How to get from Brac to Split

-A beautiful mix of old and new, Split is a great place to explore Croatia’s colourful history while also enjoying modern luxuries.
-Even if you’re just passing by after exploring Brac, we hope you can make a quick visit to the Old Town and Diocletian’s Palace.
-You can also climb the Bell Tower of St. Domnius for the best views!
+A beautiful mix of old and new, Split is a great place to explore the country’s colourful history while also enjoying modern luxuries.
+Get lost in the Old Town, wander Diocletian’s Palace and immerse yourself in the buzzing activity of the city.
+For the best views of Split, climb the Bell Tower of St. Domnius!

 How to prepare for your visit to Split

-- Check out the Split Travel Guide full with the best tips on where to stay, restaurants to eat and how to get around
+- Check out the Split Travel Guide full of the best tips on where to stay, where to eat and how to get around

 - Start planning your days with these Top 18 Things to Do in Split

-These ferries depart from the Port of Bol.
-It is the only port on the south coast of Brac island.
+These ferries depart from Bol Main Pier.
+It is the only port on the south coast of Brac Island.
 This port is also close to hotels and restaurants in the city centre.

 Are you staying on Brac Island’s west side?
-There are also ferries operating from Milna to Split.
-Milna is a beautiful Dalmatian fishing village located some 45km west of Bol.
+There are ferries operating from Milna to Split.
+Milna is a beautiful Dalmatian fishing village located some 45 km west of Bol.

 The distance is shorter from this side of the island, so the ferry rides are also cheaper.